EmanuelQuintino/Web-Development-Course/6-React/class-03-states/README.md

 ## Rendering Flow

-- When the status changes
+- When the state changes
 - When the property changes
 - When parent component renders
 - Passing function is different from executing (infinite rendering)